eralmendral/Enki/Backend/Go Language/README.md

 ### Slices
 - build on top of array, hold values of the **same** type.
 - changes in size, has a length and a capacity
+- Topics:
+  - for range
+  - append   -> append(a, 4,5,6)
+  - slicing  -> a[1:4]
+  - deleting -> combination of append & slice
+  - make     ->
+  - multidimensional slice

 ### Map